 The results are given in Table~\ref{orbittable}.
-In addition, the orbital elements determined from pre-collision observations are presented in the right column, providing a unique opportunity to compare the results of the two independent methods.
+In addition, the orbital elements determined from precollision observations are presented in the right column, which provides the unique opportunity to compare the results of the two independent methods.
 It is obvious and also generally accepted that the orbit determined from observations in interplanetary space is significantly more accurate.
-However, in this case the bolide data are also very accurate and, most importantly, the agreement of all elements is within a fraction of one standard deviation determined for the bolide data.
-The only parameter that differs more than the others is the longitude of the ascending node, which in the method we use \citep{Cep87} corresponds to the length of the Sun at the moment of the body's collision with the Earth.
+However, in this case, the bolide data are also very accurate, and most importantly, all elements agree to within a fraction of one standard deviation determined for the bolide data.
+The only parameter that differs more than the others is the longitude of the ascending node, which in the method we used \citep{Cep87} corresponds to the length of the Sun at the moment of the collision of the body with the Earth.
 The problem of this simplification has already been identified by \cite{Clark11} and is also present here.
-But since the longitude of the ascending node is not a crucial parameter in terms of the description of the orbit in the solar system and does not reduce the accuracy of the orbit determination itself, this small inaccuracy is not that important.
-On the contrary, the perfect agreement of all other elements is a very important result that fully legitimizes the use of the Ceplecha's analytical method.
+Because the longitude of the ascending node is not a crucial parameter in terms of describing the orbit in the Solar System and does not reduce the accuracy of the orbit determination itself, this small inaccuracy is not very important.
+The perfect agreement of all other elements, in contrast, is a very important result that fully legitimizes the use of the Ceplecha analytical method.